 A free creation from Martin Klinzmann, LicenseCrawler is a speedy way to crawl your Windows registry and retrieve all found product keys for the operating system and any compatible apps (including non-Microsoft programs).
 The interface is particularly useful: You can choose which computer on the network to scan, filter out programs, limit results to file-based licenses only, and much more.
-The program appears to cover Windows 10 (even though it’s not listed in the OS section), Windows 7, and many related products.
+The program appears to cover Windows 10, Windows 7, and many related products.
 It’s also completely portable if you’re working with multiple computers.

 Free PC Audit

 Free PC Audit does a robust audit of both hardware and software, collecting all key information in one spot.
-It’s free, incredibly lightweight software, with no installation necessary if you just want to keep it handy on a flash drive for troubleshooting or product key retrieval.
+It’s free, portable software, with no installation necessary if you just want to keep it handy on a flash drive for troubleshooting or product key retrieval.

 Game Key Revealer